 - Nozzle package: nozzle, ferrule, fitting nut

-To remove the top hood follow these instructions and then continue on this page.
+To remove the top hood follow these instructions.

-Cover the filament sensor with a sheet of paper or cardboard, and point the filament fans out forward.
+Cover the filament sensor with a sheet of paper or cardboard, and turn the filament fans to point forward.

 Step 2: Remove nozzle plate

 Carefully remove the nozzle plate with the Hex key OR pull it carefully off if it is attached with magnets.
 This will depend on your machine model.